We will discuss two docking methods:

 Curved path

 As we are flying on a curved path, the target symbols and the velocity vector symbols (prograde and retrograde) continuously move relative to each other.
-As we approach the target, the retrograde vector tends to move toward the horizon.
-“Pushing” it back we can keep the velocity vectors of the ships aligned.
+As we approach the target, and eventually want to slow down, the retrograde vector tends to move toward the horizon.
+“Pushing” it back towards the target we can keep the velocity vectors of the ships aligned.

 Approach the target